Brandon93Dev/TechSolutions/README.md

    You will now be redirected to the Admin Dashboard
    <img width="1406" height="796" alt="image" src="https://github.com/user-attachments/assets/f609e9bb-3991-4271-bc70-8c86f08d985d" />
    dont worry toomuch if your numbers are different, you just havent registered any employees yet

-4.
+From here on out i will leave you to explore, in my opinion its the best way to learn a system.
 ---

-**Tip:** Keep your `sa` password and SMTP settings handy — you'll need them when configuring `appsettings.json`.

 ## 1. Project Overview